OHSS Symptoms & Prevention: A Safety Guide

 The Warning Signs (When to Call)

-🚨 Call Your Doctor Immediately If:
+Urgent: Contact Your Clinic Immediately If:

 - You have severe abdominal pain or bloating.